 - Go to bed early

-Halloween 2022 falls on a Monday, a day that is internationally hated by nearly everyone.
-And since Halloween is not a national holiday, you likely have to go to work or school as usual on October 31 and the day after.
+Halloween 2023 falls on a Tuesday, and since it is not a national holiday, you likely have to go to work or school as usual on October 31 and the day after.

 Read more articles from Aisles of Life here.